jhhcons/SparkifyChurnPrediction/README.md

 Files included in this project are:

 README.md - This readme
-mini_sparkify_event_data.json - Mini version of the dataset, used for POC Sparkify.html/ipynb - notebook used for POC in Udacity Workspace JHH_Udacity_Notebook.html/ipynb - notebook used for managing spark cluster on full dataset in AWS
+Sparkify.html/ipynb - notebook used for POC in Udacity Workspace JHH_Udacity_Notebook.html/ipynb - notebook used for managing spark cluster on full dataset in AWS